alajmo/sake/docs/command-reference.md

-      --list-hosts                  print hosts that will be targetted -V, --verbose                     enable all diagnostics -S, --strategy string             set execution strategy [linear|host_pinned|free] -f, --forks uint32                set maximal number of processes to run in parallel (default 10000) -b, --batch uint32                set number of hosts to run in parallel -B, --batch-p uint8               set percentage of servers to run in parallel [0-100] -a, --all                         target all servers
+      --list-hosts                  print hosts that will be targetted -V, --verbose                     enable all diagnostics -S, --strategy string             set execution strategy [linear|host_pinned|free] -f, --forks uint32                max number of concurrent processes (default 10000) -b, --batch uint32                set number of hosts to run in parallel -B, --batch-p uint8               set percentage of servers to run in parallel [0-100] -a, --all                         target all servers